-Credit union regular assessments, special assessments, and financial assistance repayments are measured at the fair value of the consideration received or receivable.
+Credit union and the Central regular assessments, special assessments, and financial assistance repayments are measured at the fair value of the consideration received or receivable.

-Credit union regular assessments, special assessments, and financial assistance repayments are recognized as follows:
+Credit union and Central regular assessments, special assessments, and financial assistance repayments are recognized as follows:

-- Credit union regular assessments are recognized when earned.
+- Credit union and Central regular assessments are recognized when earned.
 Regular assessments are determined quarterly, and accrued for monthly.
-Credit union payments are received quarterly. - Special assessments are recognized when earned.
+Credit union and Ccentral payments are received quarterly. - Special assessments are recognized when earned.
 Special assessments are only charged if, in the opinion of DGCM's Board, the Guarantee Fund is, or is about to be, impaired. - Financial assistance repayments are recognized when received.